jared-armstrong/CIT31200-ClientCheckins/README.md

-# ClientCheckin1
+# Client Check in
 Client Check in 1#

-This is a readme file over check in 1.
+This is a readme file over the client check in.

 Felipe Baro-Tayahua
 Seth Johnson